|Babette Mandel around the|

 Most of Babette Mandel’s charity work was carried out while she raised their three children: Frank, Edwin, and Rose.
 When she died on March 12, 1945, she left $50,000 to the Jewish Charities of Chicago and $25,000 each to Michael Reese Hospital and the Chicago Maternity Center, among other bequests.

 Her son Edwin became president of Mandel Brothers department store and was also president of Michael Reese Hospital.
-In 1960, Mandel Brothers was sold to the Weiboldt Corporation, which closed the store in the 1970s.
+In 1960, Mandel Brothers was sold to the Weiboldt Corporation, which closed the store in the late 1970s or early 80s.

 At a time when women were not expected to work outside the home, Babette Mandel, like many women of her generation, found a vocation and purpose that allowed her to extend her role as mother beyond the confines of the home.
 Her significance lies in the way she used her position of wealth and privilege to help the Jewish community at a time when immigrants were in desperate need.